Christopher George - Coach George Michaels

 Add a graduation setting, annoying actors [plus Vanna White], nudity, a killer who likes to fence, a football with a blade attached to the end of it, and two musical numbers that just make the film worse than it actually is.

 Slip in an ending that never wants to seem to end and you got GRADUATION DAY.

 Anything else you need to know?
 Don't ask.

 That's not to say that the screenplay is totally a waste.
 I mean, where else can you watch a bunch of "hot" girls flip over a really sleazy musical teacher who's wearing a blue suit and a bad toupee?
 Or every member in a single community owning the same pair of black gloves and a stopwatch to match?
 That sporting goods store is doing better business than Wal-Mart, lemme tell ya!
 Or how about the fact that no one is shown graduating in a film that's titled GRADUATION DAY?
 No diplomas.
 No throwing caps up in the air.
-I was even deprived of watching some Asian kid give his or her Valedictorian address!
+No scene where a teenager was upset that their deadbeat parent didn't show up.
 Not cool, GRADUATION DAY.
 Not cool at all.

 And then there's the scariest part of the film - Vanna White actually trying to act!
 Oh my God!
 Make it stop, Mommy!
 Make it stop!